 You may miss up to 3 classes without a grade reduction.
-This includes "good excuse" absences, so leave yourself some slack.
+Thereafter, each missed class = one step down in your course grade.
+This includes "good excuse" absences, such as illness or recruiting interviews. so leave yourself some slack.
 There is no need to submit written excuses or to get permission.